homologay/math/README.md

-Time for math.

-Here are some textbooks on my bookshelf that I like to read sometimes.
-I might post some problem solutions from these books here.
+Here is my math bookshelf.
+I might post some notes from these textbooks, and solutions to exercises.
+As may be apparent, my interests lean towards algebra.

 *Introduction to Commutative Algebra* by Atiyah and MacDonald